GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Lucertolan.md

 **Seaborne Tribe**: Your swim speed is increased by 2.5 yards and your climb speed by 1.5 yard.
 You may hold you breath twice as long as normal.

 **Desolated Tribe**: If the tribe is desolated, they have been decimated and returned to a false-life by dark magic.
-You become Undead, not Humanoid.
+You become Undead, not Reptile.
 Choose 3 of your attributes.
 They are each reduced by 1.
 You also are subject to the following;
     • Desolated lucertolan do not need to eat, sleep or breathe.
 They do still need to relax to rest.
     • You are not affected by disease, poison, or venom.
 Effects which deal toxic damage do not affect you.